AndreaRaffaelli/ICCBD_notes/group_policy/group_policy.md

 - Most received?
 - All received?

 Do I have to wait all the acks?
 I can have several sender in a group.

 ![multicast](./multicast.png)

-What does reliability mean in a mutlicast: in this case means you want to recover omission.

-Group memebers reception
+#### Group memebers reception semantic

-- reliable -> guaranteed delivery. (with resending)
+- **reliable** -> guaranteed delivery. (with resending)
-- unreliable -> only 1 attempt (chorus), Leaving the duty to the other members of the group to propagate.
+- **unreliable** -> only 1 attempt (chorus), Leaving the duty to the other members of the group to propagate.

-**Atomicity**: in the group means that the scheduling/ordering inside the group is the same for all the members.
+- **Atomicity**: in the group means that the scheduling/ordering inside the group is the same for all the members.

-Essential Element
+Essential Element:
 We must think not only to the semantics of a single action, but also to message ordering in a multiple action occurrence (and consider their synchronization):